Essential Update: the Kill Switch Feature for VPN Unlimited2 min read

 What is kill switch?
 It is a technology that monitors the state of your VPN connection.
 As soon as it detects any disruptions (whatever the cause), it automatically disables your device’s internet connection until the VPN’s work is restored.
 This means that not a single bit of traffic will be transferred unencrypted, effectively protecting your IP from from revelation and ascertaining your online anonymity.

-We have already implemented the Kill Switch feature in the Android 8 (or higher) and macOS standalone versions of VPN Unlimited, and are planning to add it to Windows and Linux standalone versions in the nearest future.
+We have already implemented the Kill Switch feature in the Android 8 (or higher) and macOS standalone versions of VPN Unlimited.
 A system-based kill switch, like the one on Android, has a number of benefits.
 The biggest one is the feature functioning independently from our app.
 So even if your device’s system disables VPN Unlimited for some reasons, like in a low memory situation, the Kill Switch feature will stay on.

 To enable the new feature on an Android device, go to VPN Unlimited settings and choose the Always-on VPN and Block connections without VPN options.
 On macOS, go to settings and turn on the Kill Switch option.
 Now your privacy is secured from any sudden connection breaks.